top of page

 Other Frisian names that arouse curiosity about who they were, because their names are stamped on costly early-medieval golden coins, are Skanomodu, Weladu, and Hada.
 Most likely, they are names of masters of coin and not those of rulers or other important men (Düwel & Nedoma, 2023).

 Note 3 – Concerning the etymology of the name Malorix meaning ‘praise king’, there is an old minority report from the year 1900, namely that the names are Germanic.
 The part mal might stem from ma(t)hal meaning ‘gathering’ or from amal meaning ‘labour’, and the part rix from ricj which means ‘rich’.
-Concerning the name Verritus, this might be composed of the elements vera meaning ‘old’ and rid meaning ‘to ride’ (Förstemann 1900, Nieuwenhuis 2017).
+Concerning the name Verritus, this might be composed of the elements vera meaning ‘gold’ and rid meaning ‘to ride’ (Förstemann 1900, Nieuwenhuijsen 2017).
+In addition, supposedly the modern family names Werrett and Verrity stem from Verritus, and the family names Mallory stems from Malorix (Fergusen 1864).

-Note 4 - Of course we should mention that other Frisian who travelled all the way to Rome in order to settle a dispute, namely scholar Emo of Friesland (student at Oxford and Paris) and later abbot of monastery at Wittewierum (in modern province Groningen).
+Note 4 - Of course we should mention that other Frisian who travelled all the way to Rome in order to settle a dispute, namely scholar Emo of Friesland (first foreign student at Oxford and Paris) and later abbot of monastery near the village of Wittewierum (in the modern province of Groningen).
 Emo made his journey to Rome in the years 1211 and 1212.

-Note 5 - Another Capitol invaded by Barbarians in hauling bison outfits and all, was Washington DC, USA in January 2021.
+Note 5 - Another Capital invaded by Barbarians in hauling bison outfits and all, was Washington DC, USA in January 2021.

 Suggested music